gillescastel/instant-reference/README.md

 ### Other pdf viewers

 Interested in adding support for other pdf viewers?
 Feel free to add a pull request.
 Have a look at `get-current-pdf-page.js` to get started.

-## Using the system

-For each day, add a `note.tex` to the directory `YYYY-MM-DD` in `notes`.
-Make sure that `master.tex` is selected as the main LaTeX file.
-I do this by pressing <kbd>Alt</kbd> + <kbd>N</kbd>.
-When you compile the file, you'll see a concatenation of the notes of the last 14 days.

-To reference an open pdf file, I press <kbd>Alt</kbd> + <kbd>F</kbd>.
-If referring to this file for the first time, it'll ask for an id, which you can freely choose.
-Then it copies a bit of LaTeX code to my clipboard.
-When I paste the code in `note.tex`, the result is a clickable link in the pdf (this is handled by `references.tex`).
-Clicking the link, the custom protocol takes over and opens the pdf file at the correct page.